shashikantkumar88/xpointers-windowsphone-cordova-plugin-file-master/README.md

          under the License.
 -->

-# org.apache.cordova.file
+# Modifyed org.apache.cordova.file

-You can download modifyed plugin using -- cordova plugin add https://github.com/shashikantkumar88/xpointers-windowsphone-cordova-plugin-file-master.git
+**You can download modifyed plugin using -- ** cordova plugin add https://github.com/shashikantkumar88/xpointers-windowsphone-cordova-plugin-file-master.git

-# If you are using file plugin you need to install org.apache.cordova.file-transfer plugin.
-With out file transfer plugin it will not work.
+**If you are using file plugin you need to install org.apache.cordova.file-transfer plugin.
+With out file transfer plugin it will not work.**

-# Take a look --
+**Take a look --**
         window.requestFileSystem(LocalFileSystem.PERSISTENT, 0, function(fileSystem) {
             fileSystem.root.getFile("readme.txt", {
                 create: true,